\\\ Keeping Pets Cool \\\ Updated Summer 2022

-16 Best Tips To Keep Your Dog Cool
+16 Best Tips To Keep Your Dogs Cool

-With thermometers reaching new temperatures around the globe, keeping your pet cool during warmer months now brings some new challenges.
+With thermometers reaching new temperatures around the globe, keeping your pets cool during warmer months now bring owners new challenges

 There are plenty of ways to try and keep your dog cooler, perhaps you have some tried and tested pet cooling ideas that you can add to our list?
 Please contact us.